-Why study Christian Ministry, Religion or Philosophy at KWU?
+Why study Christian Leadership, Religion or Philosophy at KWU?
 A Deeper Awareness of God and Yourself!

 Studying religion has value because it gets to the core of contemporary issues such as economics, politics, abortion, capital punishment, and international relations.
 Religion deals with values and speaks to contemporary issues.
 All these make it vital as preparation for a variety of professional opportunities.
 Kansas Wesleyan University is a place where students can critically examine their own beliefs and traditions.
 This is a safe environment to examine religions of the world and find your place by studying the great traditions of religious thought.

 What can I do with these degrees?

 Philosophy is the ultimate "transferable work skill."
 When you go into a job interview, and tell the interviewer you are a Philosophy major, their estimation of you goes up.
 It shows you are intrigued by difficult, challenging ideas and problem solving, and that you have broad interests and solid critical thinking skills.
 With its emphasis on reason and argumentation, philosophy is an excellent preparation for a career in law, religion, business, psychological services, social work, management, or writing as well as post-graduate education.

 The Department of Religion and Philosophy is committed to the integration of faith and learning of every student in the program.
 Central to the mission of this department is its commitment to community service learning.
 Each student taking a Religion or Philosophy class is required to perform and reflect upon eight hours of community service each semester.
 All told, the Department of Religion and Philosophy Department is responsible for mobilizing over a thousand hours of service in the Salina community.